GabeScott/standard-works-vault/General Conference/1999 April - Follow the Light.md

 You probably will not have to push a handcart in a blizzard over the plains, sisters, or run away from a mob, but you may have to walk away from friends and fashions and invitations which would compromise your standards of goodness.
 And that takes courage.
 Soon you will be Relief Society sisters and one day mothers who must lend strength and testimony to future generations.
 Now in your preparing years, you can’t afford to say: “I’m going to give up.
 The Church standards are too high.
 It’s too hard to live the standards of personal purity with exactness.
 I’m too weak.”
 You can do it!
 For the sake of your future, you must do it!

 You can live in the world and not be of the world.
 The Lord invites us to come out of the cold danger of worldliness and into the warmth of His light.
-This requires integrity, strength of character, and faith—faith in the truths taught by the Lord Jesus Christ, who said, “I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life” (John 8:12).
+This requires integrity, strength of character, and faith—faith in the truths taught by the Lord Jesus Christ, who said, “I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life” ([[John 8.12|John 8:12]]).

 The Lord’s light helped Shelly Ann Scoffield face a frightening trial in her young life, but she faced it with great faith and love for Heavenly Father.
 One day Shelly began to feel sick.
 She saw a doctor, who determined that there was something seriously wrong.
 Shelly said: “I was scared.
 I had huge masses on my lungs, and the doctor began to say things like cancer and chemotherapy and radiation.”
 But Shelly didn’t give in to her fears.
 True to her training in Personal Progress, she got busy and set a long list of goals to accomplish while she couldn’t go to school because of her treatments.
 She busied herself with accomplishing good things.
 She was mindful of her blessings, including a father with the priesthood who had administered to her, a wonderful family, super friends, and great doctors.
 “Best of all,” Shelly said, “I have a testimony of my Heavenly Father, that He loves me and will help me through this struggle.”